Southwestern Eggrolls (Just Like Chili’s)

 At Chili’s, they serve these Southwestern Egg Rolls with an avocado cream sauce.
 The easiest way to make this sauce is by combining ranch dressing with avocado and pureeing it in the blender.

 I prefer to make my own ranch dressing with the powdered mix, mayonnaise, and milk, rather than buying it pre-made, but however you like to do it is fine.
 Just combine the two in a blender or food processor and mix it up until it’s smooth.
 Then serve it on the side.
-You can also serve these with a pico de gallo salsa, if you don’t like creamy sauces.
+You can also serve these with a pico de gallo salsa, yum yum sauce, cilantro lime sauce, or bbq sauce.

 Variations of an Eggroll